 These are our favorite anti-theft handbags which feature pickpocket prevention features.

-5. I will use the travel bag to hold all valuables including my phone, and never use my back pocket ever to hold anything I don’t want to lose.
+5. I will use an anti-theft travel bag to hold all valuables including my phone, and never use my back pocket ever to hold anything I don’t want to lose.

 6. ( Bonus tip) I will travel with the phone numbers of my credit-card companies.